temporalio/documentation/docs/dev-guide/javalang/features.md

    String myUpdate(String signalName);
 ```

-### How to handle Updates in an Workflow in Java {#handle-updates}
+### How to handle Updates in an Workflow {#handle-updates}

 Workflows listen for Update by the update's name.

 Use the `@UpdateMethod` annotation to handle Updates in the Workflow interface.
-The handler method can accept multiple serializable input parameters, but we recommend using only a single parameter.
+The handler method can accept multiple serializable input parameters, but it's recommend using only a single parameter.
 The function can return a serializable value or `void`.
-If any exception is throw while handling an update that exception may fail the workflow task or the update depending on the type of the exception and `WorkflowImplementationOptions.setFailWorkflowExceptionTypes`
+If any exception is throw while handling an update that exception may fail the Workflow task or the update depending on the type of the exception and `WorkflowImplementationOptions.setFailWorkflowExceptionTypes`

 ```java
 @WorkflowInterface